pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   In this section, Euclid's algorithm for computing the GCD of two integers efficiently.
-    -   Suprising connection with Fibonacci numbers.
+    -   Suising connection with Fibonacci numbers.
         -   This yields the worst case.

 -   Restricted to nonegative integers.
     $$\gcd(a, b) = \gcd(|a|, |b|)$$

--   One way of characterizing the problem:
+-   One way of characterizing the oblem:

     $$a = p_{1}^{e_1}p_{2}^{e_2} \cdots p_{r}^{e_r}$$
     $$b = p_{1}^{f_1}p_{2}^{f_2} \cdots p_{r}^{f_r}$$
     $$\gcd(a, b) = p_{1}^{\min(e_1, f_1)} p_{2}^{\min(e_2, f_2)} \cdots p_{r}^{\min(e_r, f_r)}$$

--   Proof
+-   oof
     -   We first show that the GCD of $a$ and $b$ divide each other.
         -   If $d = \gcd(a, b)$, then $d | a$ and $d | b$.